FACorreiaa/go-poi-au-suggestions/tech.example.md

     }

     // --- Construct the prompt for Gemini ---
-    prompt := fmt.Sprintf("You are WanderWiseAI, a helpful travel assistant.
+    prompt := fmt.Sprintf("You are Loci, a helpful travel assistant.
 A user asked for recommendations related to: '%s'.\n\nBased on their query, here are some potentially relevant points of interest:\n\n", originalQuery) for i, p := range similarPOIs {
 		prompt += fmt.Sprintf("%d. %s", i+1, p.Name)
 		if p.Description != nil && *p.Description != "" {